Fastone1/SDAI_final_project/README.md

 ## Features
 - A chess engine that can play against a human opponent.
 - Perft tests to validate the correctness of move generation.
+- A bot test that pits the MAS against a simple chess bot for 100 games, tracking wins, losses, draws, and trust values of the agents.
 - A Makefile to build and run the project.

 ## Building and Running